 Hello World! or it doesn't.
 Either way, the short feedback loops make the process of learning explicit.
 I always know where I'm at.
 Jamming away making progress or trying to fix an error.

 Programming (as creative work) is a breath of fresh air compared to… just about everything else in life, where feedback loops are long, jagged, and uncertain.

 Alongside programming, I've worked on and off as a designer throughout my career.
 For an interactive children's story I'm making, I started teaching myself illustration.
 It was a rough start.

 When making art, there's no compiler.
 I draw a few lines.
 Is it working?
-I don't know, maybe, a little?
-I found myself repeatedly stuck, going sideways, making changes without any framework for making progress.*
+I don't know.
+Maybe, a little?
+I found myself repeatedly stuck, going sideways, making changes without any obvious progress.

 Perhaps too simple, as I found myself drawing the same things over and over again without any clear progress.
-In the face of real-life limitations, like deadlines, it warrants a more nuanced approach.
+Real-life limitations, like deadlines, warrant a more nuanced approach.
 The creative process involves a multitude of decisions.
-Some of them are not going to work, and you need to be prepared for that.
+Some are not going to work, and you need to be prepared for that.
 As they say, error recovery is the heart of innovation.